BitcoinApollo/BitcoinApollo/README.md

 What is Bitcoin Apollo?
 ----------------

 Bitcoin Apollo is a hardfork of bitcoin.
 We are working on scale improvements and accessibility issues.
+Our goal is to make incremental improvements that are helpful to Bitcoin's development.
+We are a friendly fork.
 Please contact us if you are interested in joining the team.

 Bticoin is an experimental digital currency that enables instant payments to